Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Experiment

 \subsection{Ablation Study for Agentic Modules}

-Table~\ref{tab:agentic_ablation} shows the ablation results of LLaMA-3.2-3B and GPT-4o across 4 agent strategies.
+Table~\ref{tab:agentic_ablation} shows the ablation results of Llama-3.2-3B and GPT-4o across 4 agent strategies.
 Interestingly, the impact of adding agentic modules to gameplay performance \emph{differs} between the two LLMs.
 For GPT-4o, the inclusion of agentic modules consistently improves gameplay performance; `reflection-planning' agent achieves the best average ranking of 2.2, followed by `reflection' and `planning' agents with rankings of 3.1 and 3.3, and `zero-shot' agent with the lowest ranking of 3.4.
-However, LLaMA-3.2-3B does not follow this trend.
+However, Llama-3.2-3B does not follow this trend.
 The `reflection' agent shows the highest average ranking of 5.6, while `reflection-planning' follows with 6.1, although it adds the planning module.
-This indicates that, for relatively smaller LLMs like LLaMA-3.2-3B, adding agentic modules may increase the complexity of the prompt, hindering their decision-making accuracy.
-These results suggest that the optimal agentic strategy may depend on the inherent capability of the LLM.
+This indicates that, for relatively smaller LLMs like Llama-3.2-3B, adding agentic modules may increase the complexity of the prompt, hindering their decision-making accuracy.
+These results suggest that the optimal agentic strategy may depend on the inherent capability of the LLM. \fix{See Appendices~\ref{appendix:sf3}-\ref{appendix:2048} for more detailed ablation analysis for each game.}